davidmoten/beanstalk-template/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mysitename.key -out server.pem -keyout server-private-key.pem -subj '/CN=beanstalk-template-dev.ap-southeast-2.elasticbeanstalk.com/O=Your org/C=AU/ST=Your state/OU=Your org unit/emailAddress=youremail@gmail.com/L=Your location'
 ```

-### Preemptive Basic authentication
+### Preemptive Basic authentication implementation in Java using s3
-This method has been proven to work including with the auto scaling load balancer.

 If using Preemptive Basic Authentication then each request must have Base64 encoded authentication details in the `Authorization` HTTP header.
 When a request is recieved the following authentication process occurs:

 * The username and password are extracted from the header